PR vs Marketing – What’s the Difference?

 Though Public Relations and Marketing have traditionally been two different practices, the two have more recently formed a unique union in which the efforts of one bolster the efforts of the other and there are a lot more ways that the two integrate in 2018 than they did 10 or even five years ago.
 Traditionally, public relation professionals have been concerned with generating brand awareness for new brands, changing public opinion, and managing crises.
 However, digital PR strategies have developed over the past few years that have bridged the gap between brand awareness and ROI.

 If we take a look at how PR and Marketing have contrasted in the past, we can see that there are differences in a few of the goals for each.
-The main difference is that PR has traditionally been a driver in knowledge of the brand, highlighting new and exciting initiatives, products, and services, and overall getting the word out to drive traffic and sales shortly after placements and media hits go live.
-On the other hand, marketing, and more specifically, digital marketing, is laser-focused on getting your target audience to take action and convert through various channels.
+The main difference is that a PR campaign has traditionally been a driver in knowledge of the brand, highlighting new and exciting initiatives, products, and services, and overall getting the word out to drive traffic and sales shortly after placements and media hits go live.
+On the other hand, a marketing strategy, and more specifically, a digital marketing strategy, is laser-focused on getting your target audience to take action and convert through various channels.
 Whether that’s SEO, PPC, social media, paid social, content, or CRO, these digital marketing channels have grown over the past decade to become the foundation of present day marketing.
 Now, PR is coming along for the ride and strategically supports these marketing channels too.
-Outlined below are a few key difference between PR and Marketing.
+Outlined below are a few key differences between PR and Marketing.

 One of the main differences between Marketing and PR in a traditional sense is their target audiences.
 Traditional public relations media pitching reaches a wide audience with the goal of increasing brand awareness and building a sound reputation, targeting specific publications with a readership that would be interested in the product or service the brand offers and what the company is up to.
 This begins with researching your target demographic and compiling media lists that are comprised of the perfect editors to cover the topic based off of their beat.
 When you think of PR, you think of people not necessarily “actively” seeking out information about your specific brand, but rather they have interests that align with that media outlet and they may stumble upon some coverage highlighting your business.

 In contrast, marketing is more laser-focused on the people who will take action and directly contribute to the business’ bottom line and for many marketing channels is far more targeted.
-While PR paves the way for awareness and brand reputation of a brand, marketing is considered more direct to consumer.
-PR strategies like influencer marketing and blogger outreach generally build awareness, while Marketing strategies like PPC or social advertising reach hyper-targeted audiences based on specific audiences that can be reached in a way through strategic communication.
+While public relations professionals pave the way for awareness and brand reputation of a brand, marketing is considered more direct to consumer.
+PR strategies like influencer marketing and blogger outreach generally build awareness, while Marketing strategies like PPC or social advertising reach hyper-targeted audiences based on specific audiences that can be reached in a way through a strategic communication process.
 The grey area of these audiences, however, has expanded now that PR has become an assist to many of these marketing initiatives.

 What You’re Promoting

 With marketing, you are directly promoting a specific product or service, especially when it comes to advertising through paid channels.
-Marketing professionals executing on a paid search campaign for an ecomm brand, for example, serve ads with specific products because it brings customers deeper into the marketing funnel.
-While PR is a more TOFU approach (Top Of Funnel), Paid Search is more BOFU (Bottom Of Funnel) as it involves people already searching for an showing intent to purchase.
+A marketing professionals executing a paid search campaign for an ecomm brand, for example, serves ads with specific products because it brings customers deeper into the marketing funnel.
+While a PR takes a more TOFU approach (Top Of Funnel), Paid Search is more BOFU (Bottom Of Funnel) as it involves people already searching for an intent to purchase.

-Though this is not always the case 100 percent of the time, PR is traditionally earned media, meaning there is no exchange of money.
+Though this is not always the case 100 percent of the time, a public relations campaign is traditionally earned media, meaning there is no exchange of money.
 With things like sponsored posts and media buying, the game has certainly changed.
-However, the basic principle of public relations is that you are pitching something newsworthy or something that an editor feels would be of interest to their readership.
+However, the basic principle of public relations is that you are pitching something newsworthy or something that an editor feels would be of interest to their readership, allowing you to reach your target audience.
 This is especially true, and remains to be true, when pitching top tier press, who cannot accept gifts in exchange for coverage.
 Marketing, however, is heavily paid.
 If you’re dealing with PPC or paid social, you’re paying for clicks and, in turn, visits to your website.

 Using Digital PR To Enrich Marketing Efforts